tomasesquivelgc/module1-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for helping me move forward and he following pages for providing free content for use:
+I would like to thank Microverse for helping me move forward and the following pages for providing free content for use:
  - https://iconos8.es
  - https://pixabay.com
  - https://www.freepik.com

-And the original author of the template (Cindy Shin)[https://www.behance.net/adagio07]
+Also the original author of the template (Cindy Shin)[https://www.behance.net/adagio07]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>